 17. Amsterdam is entirely built on wooden poles 11 meters deep.
 This is due to its soil which consists of thick layers of clay and fen.

-19. The Dutch people are the tallest in Europe with an average height of 1.81-1.84 meters for adult males and 1.67-1.70 (depending on the source) meters for women – which is probably just as well if things get a bit ‘watery’.
+19. Another interesting fact about the Netherlands is that the Dutch people are the tallest people in the world, with an average height of 1.81-1.84 meters for adult males and 1.67-1.70 (depending on the source) meters for women – which is probably just as well if things get a bit ‘watery’.

-21. Planes at Schipol Airport Amsterdam actually land about 3 to 4.5 meters below sea level.
+21. Planes at Schiphol Airport Amsterdam actually land about 3 to 4.5 meters below sea level.

-24. But not just tulips.
-75% of the world's flower bulbs come from the Netherlands.
+24. It's not just tulips.
+75% of the world's flower bulbs come from the Netherlands, making it the most floral country in the world!

-25. The Royal Palace situated at Dam Square is built on at least 13,659 wooden poles.
+25. Another fun fact about the Netherlands?
+The Royal Palace situated at Dam Square is built on at least 13,659 wooden poles.

-26. Home births are very popular in the Netherlands, with something like 30% of all Dutch babies born at home.
+26. Maybe one of the more random facts on this list; home births are very popular in the Netherlands, with 30% of all Dutch babies born at home.

-28. The Dutch Max Havelaar certificate was the first fairtrade certificate in the world.
+28. The Dutch Max Havelaar certificate was the first fairtrade certification in the world.

-29. Because the land is so flat, the country’s highest point, which is 323 meters high, is actually referred to as a mountain.
-It's located in Vaalserberg.
+29. Because the land is so flat, the Netherlands' highest point, which is 323 meters high, is actually referred to as a mountain.
+The Netherlands' highest point is located in Vaalserberg.

-30. The lowest point is the Zuidplaspolder and lies seven meters below sea level.
+30. The Netherlands' lowest point is the Zuidplaspolder and lies seven meters below sea level.

 31. The Dutch national anthem, the “Wilhelmus” is the oldest national anthem still in use.
 It was written in 1568 and used ever since, although it only became the official national anthem in 1932.

-32. The Dutch national flag is also the oldest tricolor flag, dating back to 1572.
+32. The Netherlands' national flag is also the oldest tricolor flag dating back to 1572.

-33. Rotterdam has the largest seaport in Europe.
+33. The second largest city in the Netherlands is Rotterdam which has the largest seaport in Europe.

-34. The Dutch are estimated to have at least 18 million bicycles.
-In 2013 the Netherlands together with Denmark were ranked by the European Cyclists' Federation as the most bike-friendly countries in Europe.
+34. In 2013 the Netherlands together with Denmark were ranked by the European Cyclists' Federation as the most bike-friendly country in Europe.
+Just as well with all those bicycles!

 35. The Netherlands was a founder member of the Euro, swapping their “gulden” (guilder) to the euro on January 1, 1999.

-36. The Amsterdam Stock Exchange Hendrik D-de Keyser is the world's oldest stock exchange.
+36. Next up on the facts about the Netherlands list: the Amsterdam Stock Exchange Hendrik D-de Keyser is the world's oldest.

 39. The microscope was invented in the Netherlands in the 16th century.